 Gear management and crafting

-Prior to going after Two-Dog in our preview, we moved gear from our motorcycle stash into our inventory.
+In our preview, we moved gear from our motorcycle stash into our inventory.
 Besides high-powered assault rifles and pistols, resource management appears to be key to survival.
 In the demo, St. John uses Molotov cocktails to take out swarms of zombies, but hand-to-hand weapons like axes will be key for close-quarters combat.

 St. John’s motorcycle is also considered a “character” of sorts in Days Gone, leveling up as you progress through the game.

 On top of maintaining healthy ammunition levels and throwable weapons like Molotov cocktails, Days Gone will feature a crafting system.
-In gameplay footage shown at E3 2017, St. John pillages scraps from a broken down car to modify his pistol.
+In gameplay footage shown at E3 2017, St. John pillages scraps from a broken-down car to modify his pistol.

-Deacon St. John might be smart, but his enemies are a little bit gullible — and not just the undead.
-During the game’s demonstration at E3 2017, we see Deacon plant a bear trap near a group of human survivors and proceed to throw a rock at it while he hid several feet away.
+St. John might be smart, but his enemies are a little bit gullible — and not just the undead.
+During the game’s demonstration at E3 2017, we see Deacon plant a bear trap near a group of human survivors and proceed to throw a rock at it while he hides several feet away.
 A single person immediately walked directly to the rock’s location and screamed in pain as his friends ran over to help him escape from the trap.
 This gave Deacon plenty of time to run past their camp.

 Dynamic weather system